Last Updated on November 14, 2020 by Oddmund Groette

 Pessimism and opportunity costs:

 Mainstream and social media bombard us constantly with news, commentaries and opinions about the stock market and the economy.
 At any time there are a zillion reasons for the stock market to drop x%, and very often you need a leap of faith to hang on to your stocks.
-Reading about the markets on regular intervals makes it just worse.
+Reading about the markets at regular intervals makes it just worse.

 Being bearish is a huge opportunity cost in the long run.
 Dimson, Marsh and Staunton published in 2001 a brilliant book called Triumph Of The Optimists that elegantly shows the superior returns in stocks versus other asset classes.
 Optimism is an underrated asset, given of course you can control your emotions.
 You just have to tolerate some potential pain when the market drops, but this of course you avoid by ignoring the news and not following your positions.
 The less time you spend on calculating your assets, the better.
 Just make sure you have a daily margin of safety to continue your ordinary life, and your wealth will highly likely take care of itself.